Overview

 Course Timeline

-Your time in the course begins on the date your registration is processed.
-This course is 16 weeks long with the possibility of purchasing an extension.
-Eligible students may purchase up to two 1-month extensions for $300 each.
-Click here for information about extensions for this course.
-Click here to apply for an extension.
+Time in the course begins on the date your registration is processed.
+This course is 16 weeks long with the possibility of purchasing up to two 1-month extensions.